 “Hi.
 I’d like to make a deposit to my Daylight Savings Account.
 No wait.
 A withdrawal.
 No, that can’t be right.
 Spring ahead, fall… back?
 Spring forward, fall down… Oh, damn!
 Can I just please have an hour of what everyone else is having!”

 As all of you, who have ever arranged to meet me at a specific time and have watched me rush in apologising, know, time isn’t a real thing to me.
 Or more specifically, it isn’t linear.
+And Daylight Savings does not make it easier.

 Oh sure, it passes for me just like for everyone else but sometimes it takes hours for the clock to tick away 60 minutes, and other times I look up from work and it’s 3 o’clock already.
 Oh crap, aren’t I supposed to be somewhere at 3:15?
 I’m usually an hour early or 15 minutes late for everything.